juergs/ESP32_GC9A01_Breadboard/README.md

 **dc**  | 27
 **cs**  | 5
 **rst** | 33

+I'm using this TFT_eSPI in User_Setup.h eps32 pin configuration:

 ```
 /--- GC9A01.V1 display has no MISO-pin nor a BL-pin!
 //###################################################################################